scossu/lakesuperior/docs/discovery.rst

 -----------

 .. figure:: assets/lsup_term_search.png
-   :alt: LAKEsuperior Term Search Window
+   :alt: Lakesuperior Term Search Window

-   LAKEsuperior Term Search Window
+   Lakesuperior Term Search Window

 This feature provides a discovery tool focused on resource subjects and based on individual term match and comparison.
 It tends to be more manageable than